karthikmohan1702/EVA6/S11_YOLO_V3/Readme.md

 1. Run this code [OpenCV Yolo](https://pysource.com/2019/06/27/yolo-object-detection-using-opencv-with-python/) on your laptop or Colab.
 2. Take an image of yourself, holding another object which is there in COCO data set (search for COCO classes to learn).
 3. Run this image through the code above.
-4. Upload the link to GitHub implementation of this
-5. Upload the annotated image by YOLO.

 **Part 2 - Training Custom Dataset on Colab for YoloV3**